 - Constructed in 1605, it is believed to be one of the last timber framed structures built in King’s Lynn…

 - Is of the Jacobean Era (Reign of King James I (or James VI if you’re Scottish), 1603-1625) and to this day Jacobean paintings exist on the walls inside the residential half of the building…

 - In the early part of the century the northern part of the building operated as a baker’s shop, known for their speciality “Ships’ Biscuit.”

 - Survived World War I Zeppelin attacks and just about survived World War II air raids over King’s Lynn, despite some severe damage.
 Much of Bridge Street was destroyed following the WWII raids, but Greenland Fishery stood its ground…

-- Miss Doris Bullock OBE, the former headmistress of Gaywood Park School lived in the Greenland Fishery for over forty years until 1992
+- Miss Diana Bullock OBE, the former headmistress of Gaywood Park School lived in the Greenland Fishery for over forty years until 1992

 - Consists of four levels covering two separate properties, including a vast cellar and attic…